 One thing is abundantly clear by now.
 The chamber doesn’t evaluate candidates based on qualifications, but rather based on political and religious ideology.
 The results of this narrow criteria can be disastrous.
-In 2013, one of their winning candidates, Rick Brainard, got thrown in jail four days after the election for beating up a woman and turning her face black and blue.
+In 2013, one of their winning candidates, Rick Brainard, got thrown in jail four days after the election for beating up his live-in girlfriend and turning her face black and blue.

 Mr. Keenan is a politically conservative, religious person who in every way suits the chamber’s starkly limited criteria for endorsement but who at the same time has demonstrated that he is utterly unsuited to be a school board member.
 A former D-51 student who attended Palisade High School when Mr. Keenan worked there commented that

 Another red flag about his unsuitability is that Keenan could not write a coherent sentence when answering the chamber’s four-question questionnaire for candidates.
 Here is how he answered Question #4, “Why should members of the Grand Junction Area Chamber vote for you?”:

 The lesson is that either the chamber needs switch to using more valid and rational criteria for deciding which candidates they endorse and then take the time to get on the same page with their messaging, or get out of the business of endorsing candidates completely.

 It’s clear the latter would be more preferable to just about everyone.
 Certainly citizens would like to see the chamber be less political, and a November, 2016 survey of the chamber’s own members showed only about 6 percent of chamber members want the chamber meddling in local politics at all.